Level 1 Humanities, Music and Studio Art FAQs

 What if I change my mind

-about taking a course, after I've submitted my registration?
+about taking a course, after I've already enrolled?

 - If you decide that you want to change some of the courses you

-have registered for, you can do so.
+have enrolled in, you can do so.
 It is possible to make adjustments to your

-registration in Term 1 and Term 3 (full-year) courses until the end of the change period - Friday, September 12, 2014.
-The change period for term 2 courses runs until Tuesday, January 13, 2015.
+registration in Fall and Full-year courses until the end of the change period - Wednesday, September 16, 2015.
+The change period for Winter Term courses runs until Wednesday, January 13, 2016.
 You should bear in mind that some courses may be full if you try and add them at the end of the change period.

 Do all my courses have to